bsiepe/var-compare/README.md

 Attempts to create tests that obtain evidence for the Null can be found under **between-compare-testing.Rmd**, **simulation-2-revision-diffpost-both.Rmd**, **simulation-2-revision-diffpost.Rmd**, and **simulation-2-revision-meanpost.Rmd**.

 Code which tests the implementation of the model in Stan, including code for the simulation study, can be found in the repository [stan-gvar](https://github.com/bsiepe/stan-gvar).
+This repository also contains example code and a light wrapper to fit a Bayesian GVAR model in MPlus.

 ### data